 For many of us, an hour-long sweat session is as good as therapy—it relieves stress, gives us time to check-in mentally, and makes us feel really good (thanks, endorphins!).
-That makes it easy to overdo it, and even feel “addicted” to working out.
+But too much of anything is never a good thing — even exercise!
+It is possible to go overboard with your training, which can not only increase your risk of injury but also stall your results (because you’re not giving the body adequate time to recover, which is when the muscle-building happens!)

 Despite the countless hours spent in the gym, you feel like your body has plateaued.
 You’re not gaining or losing weight, and certainly aren’t building muscle.
 When overtraining occurs, the body doesn’t have a chance to reduce inflammation and recover between workout sessions.
 But a recovery period is necessary in order to see gains in muscle growth and to really reap the benefits of the hard work you put in at the gym.